donkuri/japanese-resources/README.md

   - **[Anki manual](https://docs.ankiweb.net/#/)** - The official docs for Anki.
 You are encouraged to read at least [this](https://docs.ankiweb.net/getting-started.html).
 For an explanation of how FSRS (an important Anki algorithm) works, you can see this [tutorial and FAQ](https://github.com/open-spaced-repetition/fsrs4anki/blob/main/docs/tutorial.md).
   - **[Anki setup guide](https://donkuri.github.io/learn-japanese/setup/#anki-setup)** - A guide explaining how to setup Anki as well as what it is.
 Written by [kuri](https://github.com/donkuri/).
   - [Xelieu's Anki setup](https://lazyguidejp.github.io/jp-lazy-guide/) - Another setup guide for Anki.
 Written by [Xelieu](https://github.com/xelieu).
+  - [Anki Templates](https://chrisk91.me/post/2018-09-28-Anki-Templates-Introduction-HTML/) - A handy guide explaining Anki card formatting.
+  - [backfill-anki-yomitan](https://github.com/Manhhao/backfill-anki-yomitan) - An amazing new add-on that allows us to backfill various fields in Anki through Yomitan's API.

 - [Yomitan](https://yomitan.wiki/) - A pop-up dictionary browser extension that lets you analyze words and grammar on the fly.
   - **[Yomitan setup guide](https://donkuri.github.io/learn-japanese/setup/#yomitan-setup)** - A guide explaining how to setup Yomitan as well as what it is.
 Written by [kuri](https://github.com/donkuri/).
   - [Xelieu's Yomitan setup](https://xelieu.github.io/jp-lazy-guide/setupYomitanOnPC/) - Another setup guide for Yomitan.
 Written by [Xelieu](https://github.com/xelieu).
   - [Xelieu's Yomitan on Android setup](https://xelieu.github.io/jp-lazy-guide/setupYomitanOnAndroid/) - A setup guide for Yomitan on Android devices.
 Written by [Xelieu](https://github.com/xelieu).
+  - [QM's Yomitan Audio](https://animecards.site/yomitan_audio/) - A fantastic new tool to help you get accurate audio on Yomitan whenever possible.
   - [Marv's dictionary collection](https://github.com/MarvNC/yomitan-dictionaries) - A collection of Yomitan dictionaries hosted by [MarvNC](https://github.com/MarvNC).

 - Miscellaneous
-  - **[Anki Templates](https://chrisk91.me/post/2018-09-28-Anki-Templates-Introduction-HTML/)** - A handy guide explaining Anki card formatting.
   - [Marv's JP-Resources](https://github.com/MarvNC/JP-Resources) - Very handy collection of resources and tools written by [MarvNC](https://github.com/MarvNC).
   - [JPDB](https://jpdb.io/) - A good alternative to Anki if you do not like it for some reason.
 If you decide to use JPDB, read [this guide](https://docs.google.com/document/d/1UaukDdykpYXGFR37VhOaXK9NNGNGqxob7bNYSQQP6aI/edit?tab=t.0#heading=h.hpr0a6syyr08) and consider using [this](https://github.com/max-kamps/jpd-breader) and [this](https://github.com/Kagu-chan/jpdb.io).